-The seminary, by conferring a degree, does not provide a lifetime certification of the good character of the graduate, nor does it guarantee the orthodoxy or spiritual commitments of the graduate.
+The Seminary, by conferring a degree, does not provide a lifetime certification of the good character of the graduate, nor does it guarantee the orthodoxy or spiritual commitments of the graduate.
 Those who employ any graduate of the institution should conduct interviews and determine whether or not the graduate fits the expectations of the employer.

-If it should be discovered after graduation that the student misrepresented personal data on application forms on which admission was improperly based; or if it is found that the student cheated on exams, received transcript credit for courses not actually taken or completed, committed plagiarism in academic papers or otherwise engaged in academic fraud or other behavior that would have led to expulsion if known at the time, the student may have his or her degree revoked.
+If it should be discovered after graduation that the student misrepresented personal data on application forms on which admission was improperly based, or if it is found that the student cheated on exams, received transcript credit for courses not actually taken or completed, committed plagiarism in academic papers, or otherwise engaged in academic fraud or other behavior that would have led to expulsion if known at the time, the student may have his or her degree revoked.
 The academic transcript will note any such revocation from the date of official action.
 A degree may also be revoked if it is discovered that a diploma was issued in error.

-If the student believes the revocation is based on erroneous information or is unjust and appeals the ruling to the registrar, the case will be reviewed by the dean of Students, the dean of the college and the senior vice president for academic administration/dean of the faculty.
-The student will have the right to a hearing and may provide further information to resolve the issue.
-The decision of the dean of the faculty, if it is further disputed by the student, may be reviewed by the president using a procedure appropriate to the case.
-Unless overturned by the president, the dean's decision is final.
+If the student believes the revocation is based on erroneous information or is unjust and appeals the ruling to the Registrar, the case will be reviewed by the Dean of Students, the Dean of the College, and the Senior Vice President for Academic Administration/Dean of the Faculty.
+The student would have the right to a hearing and may provide further information to resolve the issue.
+The decision of the Dean of the Faculty, if it is further disputed by the student, may be reviewed by the President using a procedure appropriate to the case.
+Unless overturned by the President, the Deans' decision is final.